Basic Marinara Sauce - don't let your kitchen be without some in the freezer! So easy to make a big batch, and it has so many uses!

 A little red wine makes a tasty addition.
 In the sauce, or in your mouth.
 I like it both places 🙂

-You can make this marinara sauce with your own homemade tomato sauce or a canned tomato.
-When using canned tomatoes, I prefer whole tomatoes to diced.
+You can make this marinara sauce with your own homemade tomato sauce or canned tomatoes.
+When using canned tomatoes, I prefer whole tomatoes, preferably from Italy to using diced.
 When you put a whole tomato in a can, you have to use a nice ripe whole tomato.
 Diced tomatoes can be a combo of good ripe ones and those that are not so ripe.

 Unripe tomatoes, not so much.

 If you do use canned tomato, I prefer Italian canned tomato products as they seem to have a richer, deeper, tomato taste.